lupyuen/lupyuen.github.io/src/pinedio.md

 (Ground Plane is also missing, which we'll need for FCC Certification)

-We shall explore PineDio Stack ourselves... __And document it__ for the Open Source Community!
+We shall explore PineDio Stack ourselves...
+And __document all our findings__ for the sake of the Open Source Community!

 ![PineDio Stack BL604 Board](https://lupyuen.github.io/images/pinedio-title.jpg)